dtcenter/METplus/docs/Users_Guide/overview.rst

 METplus Wrappers is a "living" set of wrappers and configuration files.
 Our goal is to continually enhance it and add to its capabilities.
-Because our time, resources, and talents are limited, we welcome contributed code for future versions of METplus.
+Because our time, resources, and talents can at times be limited, we welcome contributed code for future versions of METplus.
 These contributions may represent new use cases or new plotting functions.
 For more information on contributing code to METplus Wrappers, please contact